Academic Standing/Satisfactory Academic Progress

 MEM and MF students have to meet specific credit and grade requirements in order to continue in their program and retain their financial aid.
 The Nicholas School has a policy regarding academic status and central financial aid requires a policy regarding satisfactory academic progress for students receiving Title IV financial aid.

-Academic Standards for MEM/MF Students: Probation and Dismissal Students enrolled in the Nicholas School of the Environment are required to earn at least 48 credits in order to earn the Master of Environmental Management (MEM) or Master of Forestry (MF) degree (students enrolled in a dual degree program must earn at least 36 credits in order to earn their MEM or MF.)
+Academic Standards for MEM/MF Students: Probation and Dismissal Students enrolled in the Nicholas School of the Environment are required to earn at least 48 credits in order to earn the Master of Environmental Management (MEM) or Master of Forestry (MF) degree (students enrolled in a dual degree program must earn at least 36 credits on their Nicholas School transcript in order to earn their MEM or MF.)

 Academic status is reviewed at the end of every semester.